hapify/hapify/docs/cli.md

 ```

 This command stores your one (or more) global configuration in `~/.hapify/config.json`.
-If the file does not exists, it will be automatically created.
+If the file does not exist, it will be automatically created.

 _Available configuration_

--   `hpf config --apiKey <secret>`: define the API key to use for every commands.
+-   `hpf config --apiKey <secret>`: define the API key to use for every command.
 This is equivalent to `hpf key <key>`.
--   `hpf config --apiUrl <url>`: override default api url.
+-   `hpf config --apiUrl <url>`: override default API url.

 #### Set global API key